 You should consider stopping and taking a short walk every 45 minutes.
 You should not drive until advised by your surgeon, which may be 6 weeks or more after surgery.

 Following your exercise program is critical.
-Exercise is essential for regaining strength, flexibility, and mobility after knee replacement surgery.
+Exercise is essential for regaining strength, flexibility, and mobility after hip replacement surgery.
 Do your exercises regularly as instructed by your physiotherapy team.

 Return to Work, Sports and Travel